 4. First Aid

 Accidents happen, and minor scrapes, bumps, or bug bites are bound to happen, too.
 Be prepared by bringing along a pet first aid kit.
 Leave it in the car or carry it in a backpack.
-It's one of those things that you'd rather on hand just in case.
+It's one of those things that you'd rather have on hand just in case.

 You might also want to bring along some clean-up gear.
 Your dog will get messy.
 Whether it's drool or mud, or something worse, having some Earthbath pet wipes, a Dirty Dog Shammy Towel, or a Baxter & Bella slicker brush can help to reduce the amount of dirt and debris that ends up in the car or follows you home.